bun-press/bunpress/memory-bank/activeContext.md

    - Improve CLI commands for working with plugins
    - Add plugin discovery and installation commands
    - Create interactive plugin configuration tools

+## VitePress Feature Gaps Analysis

+Based on comparison with VitePress, we've identified several areas where BunPress needs improvement to provide a comparable or better experience:

+1. **Documentation Layout System**:
+   - Current layout is too basic with limited customization options
+   - Missing layout variants like VitePress's `doc`, `page`, and `home` options
+   - No dedicated documentation-specific styling and features
+   - Need more advanced customization options via frontmatter

+2. **Navigation Components**:
+   - Current header/navbar is basic with minimal configuration options
+   - Missing hierarchical navigation with active link highlighting
+   - No support for dropdown menus in navigation
+   - No mobile-responsive navigation menu

+3. **Sidebar Navigation**:
+   - Missing structured sidebar with collapsible sections
+   - No automatic generation of sidebar based on file structure
+   - Missing "active" and "visited" states for sidebar items
+   - No support for sidebar customization per page or section

+4. **Table of Contents**:
+   - Missing on-page table of contents (outline) component
+   - No configurable heading levels for TOC
+   - No smooth scrolling or active indication for TOC items

+5. **Footer Components**:
+   - Basic footer with minimal customization
+   - Missing edit link functionality
+   - Missing last updated timestamp
+   - No previous/next navigation links between pages

+6. **Theme System Enhancements**:
+   - Limited theme customization options
+   - Missing slot system for content injection
+   - No theme extension mechanism like VitePress offers
+   - Limited component gallery for theme customization

+7. **Search Functionality**:
+   - Missing integrated search experience
+   - No search index generation
+   - No keyboard navigation for search results

+8. **Frontmatter Capabilities**:
+   - Limited frontmatter options compared to VitePress
+   - No layout control via frontmatter
+   - Missing page-specific customization options

+9. **Markdown Extensions**:
+   - Missing custom containers support
+   - Limited code block features (line highlighting, line numbers, etc.)
+   - No inline component support in markdown

+These identified gaps will be addressed through new features and enhancements to the BunPress core and plugin system.

 ## Current Status
 - Analytics plugin implemented with support for multiple service providers